-Do you intend to establish a business in Germany?
+Are you planning to register a business in Germany?
 There are various ways to do so.
-Our corporate lawyers as well as tax lawyers and company registration attorneys will gladly advise you on all questions related to the setup of your business in Germany.
-We will also guide you through the registration process of your company in Germany.
+Our company registration attorneys will gladly advise you on all questions related to setting up a business in Germany.
+We will guide you through the complete registration process of your company.

-Entrepreneurs intending to establish a company will sooner or later want to know under which legal form they should operate their business.
+Entrepreneurs intending to establish a company in Germany will sooner or later want to know under which legal form they should operate their business.
 The decision depends on many factors, such as:

 - the line of business

 - the number of partners and whether they participate in business management or only function as investors

 If several parties join forces to establish and register a new company to pursue a common entrepreneurial objective, the rights and duties of all parties should be recorded in writing.
 This is particularly necessary if the company shall operate in the form of a corporation, for example a German limited liability company (GmbH).
 The contractual freedom given in wide areas of German corporate law allows to take your company's nature, your individual situation and that of the other parties involved into account, by appropriately designing the company agreement.

 German law distinguishes between partnerships and incorporated companies.
 The main feature of a partnership is that the individual partners manage business themselves, while the focus of incorporated companies lies on the financial participation.
 Furthermore, in incorporated companies there is a stonger differentiation between shareholders and management.

 Registering a company with the commercial register in Germany is a prerequisite for its coming into existence as a legal entity.
 The most important incorporated companies are:

 - Aktiengesellschaft (AG) [joint stock company] as the basic type,